tdwebste/simple-btrfs-sync/README.md

 ## Usage

-1. Make the script executable
+1. Make the script executable:

 `chmod +x ./simple-btrfs-sync`

-2. Run it as a dry run to see what it will do withou actually doing something `./simple-btrfs-sync <src_folder> <dst_folder> -d`
+2. Run it with `-d` or `--dry-run` to see what it will do without actually syncing:

+`./simple-btrfs-sync <src_folder> <dst_folder> -d`

-3. If the output looks like you would expect it actually perform the sync `./simple-btrfs-sync <src_folder> <dst_folder>
+3. If the output looks like you would expect it, actually perform the sync:

+`./simple-btrfs-sync <src_folder> <dst_folder>`